Somerville College, Oxford: Hall and Maitland

 There was no hall large enough to seat the entire college until 1911, when Maitland Hall and Maitland, designed by Edmund Fisher in Queen Anne style and Edwardian Baroque, were opened by H. A. L. Fisher, the Vice-Chancellor of the university and Gilbert Murray.
 Murray, whose translations of Greek drama were performed at Somerville in 1912 and 1946, supported Somerville in many ways, including endowing its first research fellowship.
 A fund was raised as a memorial to Miss Maitland, Principal of Somerville Hall (College from 1894) from 1889 to 1906, and the money was used to pay for oak panelling in Hall.
 The panelling of the south wall was designed to frame a portrait of Mary Somerville by John Jackson.
 The buildings were constructed on the site of an adjoining building gifted to Somerville by E. J. Forester in 1897 and bought from University and Balliol Colleges for £4,000 and £1,400 respectively.
 There was difficulty in constructing the buildings, now thought to have resulted from the outer limit of the Oxford city fortifications running under the site.
 In 1935, Morley Horder reconstructed the archway connecting Maitland Hall and the south wing of Walton House, creating a Reading Room off the main hall; in 1947, André Gide gave a lecture that filled both these rooms and the staircase and quadrangle outside.

 Somerville's is the one Oxford dining hall where all portraits show women.
-They were painted by Michael Noakes, Herbert James Gunn, George Percy Jacomb-Hood, William Coldstream, John Whittall, Francis Helps, Claude Rogers, Humphrey Ocean, Thomas Leveritt and Richard Twose.
+They were painted by Michael Noakes, Herbert James Gunn, George Percy Jacomb-Hood, William Coldstream, John Whittall, Francis Helps, Claude Rogers, Humphrey Ocean, Thomas Leveritt, Richard Twose, and Tania Rivilis.

 Hall and Maitland form the east face of the main quad, as Grade II-listed buildings.
 The Senior Common Room is situated on the ground floor.
 The first floor holds the pantry and the hall, in which Formal Hall (called guest night) is held weekly in term time.

-Maitland now houses few students, being mainly occupied by fellows' offices and the college IT office.
-The building, named after Principal Agnes Maitland, stands to the south of Hall.
+Maitland now houses few students, being mainly occupied by fellows' offices.
+The building, named after former Principal Agnes Maitland, stands to the south of Hall.